-1. Remove the drumsticks.
+1. Remove the drumsticks

 Using a carving knife, cut through the skin between the breast and the thigh.
-Locate the thigh joint and cut through it to remove the drumstick.
-Repeat on the other side.
-Leave the thighs on the bird to stabilize it while you remove the breast.
+Locate the thigh joint and cut through it to separate the drumstick.

-2. Carve the breast.
+2. Carve the breast

 Here are instructions for the latter.
 Just above the thigh and wing, carve a deep horizontal cut through the breast to the bone to create a base cut.
-Slip your knife alongside the breastbone and slice down along the breastbone to meet the horizontal cut.
+Slip your knife alongside the breastbone and slice downward, parallel to the breastbone, to meet the horizontal cut.
 You should be able to remove the entire breast half.

-3. Remove the thighs and wings.
+3. Remove the thighs and wings

 You’ve already cut around the thigh so you should be able to pry each thigh away from the joint fairly easily and then use the knife to slice the thighs from the bird.
 If desired, cut each thigh into thick slices.
 Next, locate the joint between each wing and the breastbone and cut through the joints to remove the wings.

 [Editor’s Note.
 That’s it.
-Your work here is done.
+Your work is done.
 All that remains is to graciously accept accolades from family and friends.
-That wasn’t so tricky, was it?]
+That wasn’t so difficult, was it?!]